chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Door open

-      - Phone or comp keyboard and mouse
+      - Phone or computer keyboard and mouse

       - Events in calendar